-Together with Stiff + Trevillion architects, LAPD have created a large scale piece of light art for Costa Coffee.
+Together with Stiff + Trevillion architects, LAPD have created a retail lighting design in the form of a large scale piece of light art for Costa Coffee.
 It is the first sight to welcome passengers into the Arrivals hall at Heathrow Terminal 5 in London.

 Bespoke aluminium extruded fins comprise the structure.
 Within each fin there is a channel, sized to accommodate a continuous line of warm white light.
 This line sits flush with the lower face of alternate fins.
 The light from these fins produces a soft, warm glow to the tables and seating below.
 Accent light is provided from various table, wall and floor lamps.